 Consider getting a COURT ORDER/PROTECTIVE ORDER that tells the stalker to stay away from you.
 If you aren’t ready to get a court order/protective order, the Police can also send the stalker a “Stalking Letter” that informs them to stay away from you or else other action will be taken.

 Get CAMPUS SUPPORT.
+The prevalence of anxiety, insomnia, social dysfunction, and severe depression is much higher among stalking victims than the general population, especially if the stalking involves being followed or having one’s property destroyed.
 There are many services on campus that are here to offer you support.
 The Counseling Center provides individualized counseling, Health Services provides education and counseling.
 If you need help finding support at UNH, contact SHARPP.

 Also, the National Center for Victims of Crime partnered with the U.S. Department of Justice Office on Violence Against Women to create the Stalking Resource Center (SRC).
-Visit this website for more information.
+Visit these websites for more information.

 - About Us